uanthwal/travel-app-web/README.md

-<h3><b>Abstract:</b></h3>This project aims to build a mobile app of tourism in Canada.
-The mobile app is for the android OS users and the language used in building the app is Java.
+<h3><b>Abstract:</b></h3>This project aims to build a web app of tourism in Canada.
+The web app is built on Angular 9 framework and the language used in building the app is Java.
 We have selected four key components which will act as pillars of our app namely: - Security, Accuracy, Efficiency and Responsiveness.
 For security, it is required that we provide 2-factor authentications.
 This can be done either providing an OTP for a registered user or an email to the user which can verify the legitimacy of the user.
 It is also required that we encrypt the data before storing it in a database which will add another security layer in our app.
 This app requires four modules namely: Registration, Login, Searching tourist spots and payment options.
 The app should have an interface to see all the tourist places available in Canada and once a destination is